iseniorman/SQL-TABLEAU-PROJECT/README.md

 ## Summary
 The analysis utilized the Brazilian e-commerce platform, Magist, as a possible potential strategic partner for ENIAC, a familiar technology company entering the Brazilian market.
 The analysis began with an investigation of Magist on three components from April 2017 through March 2018, namely delivery and logistics, seller performance, and product reviews.
 The hope was to provide ENIAC with valuable counsel regarding its market entry, and noteworthy suggestions for opportunities for cooperation via an e-commerce platform.
 This required the team to build Tableau® dashboards, schedule SQL queries, and export raw data to answer various business questions pertaining to delivery success, best-selling products, and the market potential for technology items on Magist.
 It also required a review of external market data in order to finalize and complete the analysis.
 All results were represented graphically, and we sent out drafts for feedback.
 In conclusion, Brazil is a viable market for ENIAC, and Magist would be an ideal partner as long as the strategic partner conditions are satisfied. [ ENIAC&MAGIST BIZZ DEAL](https://docs.google.com/presentation/d/1mLbbSWgU-m7-Z849sk2N2gJb7YYEpeKxf3q3mvHLXAs/edit?slide=id.p#slide=id.p " ENIAC&MAGIST BIZZ DEAL")
 ## Languages and Libraries Used
-MySQLWorkbench :fa-cubes:
+MySQLWorkbench ⚙️
-Tableau Public :fa-bar-chart:
+Tableau Public 📊
-Google slides :fa-file-text-o:
+Google slides 📖
-Web search :fa-google:
+Web search 🔎
 ## Key Learnings
 <sub> Data Analysis Skills: The project brought together multiple tools, that is, SQL, Tableau, and Google Slides, and developed technical skills, but indicated a need for a thorough analysis of the data elements at each stage as a knight capital, should we systematically done and efficiently.
 Gained experience in taking raw data and refining it into useful recommendations by emphasizing narrative with data to facilitate smarter decision making.
 Focused on collaborating in data science through teamwork and unbiased evaluation.
 Clarified the emphasis on business oriented presentations and on logic, clarity, and structure.</sub>